Luke Sayers

 Luke Sayers AM is an Australian businessman.
 He is the former CEO of scandal-ridden firm PwC Australia.
-Sayers served on the board of the Carlton Football Club from 2012 until 2025, and was its President from August 2021 until January 2025.
+Sayers was on the board of the Carlton Football Club from 2012 to 2025, and president from August 2021 until January 2025.

 Early life

 Sayers grew up in country Victoria, the middle son in a family of three children.

-Luke was enrolled in Coomoora Secondary School, a state school in Melbourne's south-east.
+Luke was enrolled in Coomoora Secondary College, a government school in Melbourne's south-east.
 After graduating, he then attended Monash University studying business accounting and information systems.

 Business career

 Sayers joined PwC's (then called Price Waterhouse) technology audit team as a summer vacation intern in 1991.
 Sayers worked in many divisions of the organisation, including in Washington D.C. for a number of years.
-Sayers then was chosen to serve as CEO of PwC Australia for eight years.
+Sayers then was chosen as CEO of PwC Australia for eight years.

 Sayers later became the executive chairman of Sayers Group, which is a Melbourne-based investment and advisory company.
+In 2025, Sayers Group rebranded as Tenet Advisory and Investments, with Sayers himself stepping down as Executive Chairman, however remaining as part of the firm in a lesser capacity.

 AVP conflict of interest scandal

-In 2018 Sayers, while serving as CEO of PwC Australia, was connected to conflict of interest issues and an investigation related to a personal investment in Australian Visa Processing (AVP).
+In 2018 Sayers, while CEO of PwC Australia, was connected to conflict of interest issues and an investigation related to a personal investment in Australian Visa Processing (AVP).
 AVP was a company part-owned by PwC that was submitting a tender to redesign and run Australia's visa processing system, potentially worth billions of dollars, which would result in a significant financial advantage for its investors including Sayers.
 Other investors included managing partner of firm strategy and ASEANZ Consulting Sammy Kumar, a close friend of Sayers, and government and public sector leader, Tony Peake.

 This investment led to a "storm inside the firm", with interjection by PwC Global and a review by PwC Australia of its personal investment policy for partners.
 The option to invest had not been offered to all partners or even the entire firm and was kept to a limited group of individuals.
 A review was announced around the way partners make personal investments.
 This was seen as a factor in ending Kumar’s ambitions to follow Sayers as PwC’s Australia CEO.